 Processing speed

-In multiple sclerosis, slowing of information processing speed is particularly characteristic.
-This cognitive function is often affected from the early stages of the disease, observed in all phenotypes, but appears more affected in the progressive forms of MS (Papathanasiou, Messinis, Georgiou, and Papathanasopoulos, 2014).
+In multiple sclerosis slowing of information processing speed is particularly characteristic.
+This cognitive function is often affected from early stages of the disease, observed in all phenotypes, but it seems to be more affected in progressive forms of MS (Papathanasiou, Messinis, Georgiou and Papathanasopoulos, 2014).

-Mnesic performance is generally quite low in multiple sclerosis.
-Several studies have attempted to explain the memory deficiencies to understand the mechanisms leading to such impairment, giving rise to several hypotheses:
+Performance in memory processes is usually quite low in multiple sclerosis.
+Several studies have tried to explain memory deficits to understand the mechanisms that lead to this impairment, which has given rise to several hypotheses:

-- First, some suggest it may be due to alterations in recall/retrieval as the primary cause of the dysfunction (Rao, Leo, and Aubin-Faubert, 1989).
+- First, some indicate that it may be due to alterations in retrieval as the primary cause of this dysfunction (Rao, Leo and Aubin-Faubert, 1989).

-- Secondly, other research indicates that encoding and organization processes are the main responsible, with recall/retrieval stages being a secondary impairment (Lafosse, Mitchell, Corboy, and Filley, 2013).
+- Second, other research points out that encoding and organizational processes are the main responsible processes, with retrieval stages being a secondary impairment (Lafosse, Mitchell, Corboy and Filley, 2013).

-- Thirdly, others suggest that in early stages of multiple sclerosis, mnesic failures are mainly related to dysfunctions in retrieval processes, while in advanced stages of the disease, the encoding stage is responsible for these alterations (Brissart, Morele, Baumann, and Debouverie, 2012).
+- Third, others indicate that in the early stages of multiple sclerosis memory failures are mainly related to dysfunctions in retrieval processes, whereas in advanced stages of the disease it is the encoding stage that gives rise to these alterations (Brissart, Morele, Baumann and Debouverie, 2012).

 Executive functioning

-Executive functions are another set of cognitive functions often affected in people with multiple sclerosis.
-Among the various processes associated with executive functioning, low performance in inhibitory control, cognitive flexibility, working memory, abstract reasoning, and verbal fluency is observed (Cerezo, Martín, and Aladro, 2015; Cores, Vanotti, Garcea, Osorio, and Politis, 2017; Kouvatsou, Masoura, Kiosseoglou, and Kimiskidis, 2019).
+Executive functions are another set of cognitive functions that are often affected in people with multiple sclerosis.
+Within the different processes associated with executive functioning, poor performance is observed in inhibitory control, cognitive flexibility, working memory, abstract reasoning and verbal fluency (Cerezo, Martín and Aladro, 2015; Cores, Vanotti, Garcea, Osorio and Politis, 2017; Kouvatsou, Masoura, Kiosseoglou and Kimiskidis, 2019).

-It is worth noting that the study of cognitive performance in multiple sclerosis has primarily focused on functions such as memory and processing speed, while executive functions have been less researched, despite their importance in monitoring and regulating cognitive, behavioral, and emotional aspects.
+It should be noted that the study of cognitive performance in multiple sclerosis has focused mainly on functions such as memory and processing speed, while executive functions have been less investigated, despite their relevance for monitoring and regulating cognitive, behavioral and emotional aspects.

 Visuospatial and visuoconstructive functions

 Some authors indicate that between 21% and 26% of patients with multiple sclerosis show impairment in these functions.
-However, these cognitive domains have not been widely studied, and there have been limitations in delving into these alterations, as it is suggested that this may be due to primary visual deficits (Marasescu, García, and Benito, 2016).
+However, these cognitive domains have not been widely studied and there have even been limitations in the in-depth analysis of such alterations since it is suggested that this may be due to primary visual deficits (Marasescu, García and Benito, 2016).

 Neuroimaging techniques and cognition in multiple sclerosis: What has been found?

-The most commonly used technique for clinical follow-up of patients is magnetic resonance imaging since, thanks to it, it is possible to observe if there are new lesions or a reactivation of existing ones.
+The most used technique for clinical follow-up of patients is magnetic resonance imaging since, thanks to it, one can observe whether there are new lesions or a reactivation of existing ones.

 The use of MRI and cognitive functioning

-Although magnetic resonance imaging has been widely applied to observe the relationship between changes in the neuroanatomical substrate of the disease and cognition in people with multiple sclerosis, currently there are more current techniques such as functional magnetic resonance imaging (fMRI) and diffusion tensor imaging (DTI) that have provided new evidence that conventional MRI did not capture (Labbe et al., 2018; Roman and Arnett, 2016).
+Although magnetic resonance imaging has been widely applied to observe the relationship between changes in the neuroanatomical substrate of the disease and cognition in people with multiple sclerosis, currently more modern techniques such as functional magnetic resonance imaging (fMRI) and diffusion tensor imaging (DTI) have provided new evidence that conventional MRI did not capture (Labbe et al., 2018; Roman and Arnett, 2016).

-On the one hand, fMRI has offered images of neuroplasticity processes that may be related to cognitive impairment in early stages of MS (De Giglio, Tommasin, Petsas, and Pantano).
-On the other hand, DTI has revealed microstructural alterations in normal-appearing white and gray matter from early stages of the disease, showing a relationship between white and gray matter damage with overall cognitive impairment (Zhang et al., 2016).
+On the one hand, fMRI has offered images about the neuroplasticity processes that may be related to cognitive impairment in early stages of MS (De Giglio, Tommasin, Petsas and Pantano).
+On the other hand, DTI has revealed microstructural alterations in normal-appearing white and gray matter from early stages of the disease, and a relationship between white and gray matter damage and overall cognitive impairment can be observed (Zhang et al., 2016).

 Cognitive dysfunction and emotional regulation in people with multiple sclerosis

 The most common psychopathologies are anxiety and depression.
-The prevalence of anxiety symptoms ranges between 44.5% and 57%, while depressive symptoms are approximately 50% (Boeschoten et al., 2017; Butler, Matcham, and Chalder, 2016).
+The prevalence of anxious symptomatology ranges between 44.5% and 57%, while depressive symptoms are around 50% approximately (Boeschoten et al., 2017; Butler, Matcham and Chalder, 2016).

-The study of the relationship between anxious-depressive symptoms and cognitive function has yielded contradictory results, but a more consistent relationship has been observed with the subjective perception of cognitive impairment (Wallis, Köhler, and van Heugten, 2020).
+The study of the relationship between anxious-depressive symptomatology and cognitive function has yielded contradictory results, but a more consistent relationship has been observed with the subjective perception of cognitive decline (Wallis, Köhler and van Heugten, 2020).

-Therapeutic interventions, such as the cognitive-behavioral psychological approach, have a positive effect on the described emotional symptoms and subjective cognitive perception.
+Therapeutic interventions, such as the cognitive-behavioral psychological approach, have a positive effect on the described emotional symptomatology and on subjective cognitive perception.

 Why is psychological intervention so important?

-Its importance lies in improving quality of life, as both the diagnosis and the variety of symptoms accompanying the disease pose a great challenge for those who suffer from it.
-Furthermore, it is crucial because the presence of depressive and anxious symptoms can contribute to poor treatment adherence (Bruce et al., 2010).
+Its importance lies in improving quality of life, since both the diagnosis and the variety of symptoms that accompany the disease pose a great challenge for those who suffer from it.
+Likewise, it is essential because the presence of depressive and anxious symptomatology can contribute to poor treatment adherence (Bruce et al., 2010).

 Conclusions

 Multiple sclerosis (MS) is a neurodegenerative disease with a wide range of symptoms, including cognition.
-Cognitive impairment is highly prevalent in patients with multiple sclerosis and its diagnosis has a significantly considerable impact, as it affects all domains that determine quality of life (personal, social, academic, occupational…).
-Therefore, it is extremely relevant not only to diagnose but also to provide appropriate treatment to improve and adapt the functionality of the person as much as possible.
+Cognitive impairment is highly prevalent in patients with multiple sclerosis and its diagnosis has a considerably significant impact, since it affects all domains that determine quality of life (personal, social, academic, work…).
+Therefore, not only diagnosis but also appropriate treatment to improve and adapt, as much as possible, the person’s functionality is extremely relevant.

 Bibliography